-108. Allen is in the marketing department of a mid-sized firm that develops and sells communications systems.
-He is proud of the Human Resources area in the company that provides the firm with excellent employees.
-Allen himself really enjoys his work, but he knows the work of HR helps create an operational advantage for the firm because of all of the following EXCEPT

-A. customers appreciate the kind of service that knowledgeable employees provide.

-B. employees play a major role in the success of the firm.

-C. it is easier to communicate with and inspire the customer if the employees believe in what the firm is doing.

-D. building customer loyalty depends on a committed workforce.

-E. the company provides products with a high perceived value.
+- 104. Allen is in the marketing department of a midsized firm that develops and sells communications systems.
+He is proud of the human resource area in the company that provides the firm with excellent employees.
+Allen himself really enjoys his work, but he knows the work of HR helps create an operational advantage for the firm because of all the following except - A. customers appreciate the kind of service that knowledgeable employees provide. - B. employees play a major role in the success of the firm. - C. it is easier to communicate with and inspire the customer if the employees believe in what the firm is doing. - D. building customer loyalty depends on a committed workforce. - E. the company provides products with a high perceived value.

-Excellence in human resources management is one aspect of operational excellence, for all of the reasons listed except the company provides products with a high perceived value.
+Excellence in human resource management is one aspect of operational excellence, for all of the reasons listed except the company provides products with a high perceived value.
 This relates to product excellence, not operational excellence.

+AACSB: Teamwork

+Accessibility: Keyboard Navigation

+Blooms: Apply

-AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 3 Haro
+Difficulty: 3 Haro

+Learning Objective: 02-01 Define a marketing strategy.

+Topic: Developing a Sustainable Competitive Advantage

-- 109. Which of the following actions, if it actually happened, would be the most likely to support and enhance an operational excellence macro strategy? - A. Singapore Airlines, installing more comfortable seats in the economy-class cabins of its airplanes. - B. 3M Corporation, implementing new software to improve communication with its suppliers. - C. adidas, inviting customer suggestions to guide the design of the next generation of Air Jordan shoes. - D. Nike, opening hundreds of new company stores in high-traffic shopping areas. - E. McDonald's, lowering prices on its coffee drinks.
+- 105. Which of the following actions, if it actually happened, would most likely support and enhance an operational excellence macro strategy? - A. Singapore Airlines installing more comfortable seats in the economy-class cabins of its airplanes - B. 3M Corporation implementing new software to improve communication with its suppliers - C. adidas inviting customer suggestions to guide the design of the next generation of shoes - D. Nike opening hundreds of new company stores in high-traffic shopping areas - E. McDonald's lowering prices on its coffee drinks

 By improving communication with its suppliers, 3M would probably improve efficiency of the supply chain, which is how firms achieve operational excellence.
-The ability to offer lower prices, as in the McDonald's example, is a potential benefit enjoyed by firms that achieve operational excellence, but lower prices do not help to create operational excellence.
+The ability to offer lower prices, as in the McDonald's example, is a potential benefit enjoyed by firms that achieve operational excellence, but lower prices do not help create operational excellence.

+AACSB: Knowledge Application Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 3 Haro

+Learning Objective: 02-01 Define a marketing strategy.
+Topic: Developing a Sustainable Competitive Advantage
-110. Which of the following factors, listed in a situation analysis for a major U.S. auto manufacturer, is the best example of a threat?

-A. The factory that manufactures a new, popular car cannot build enough vehicles to meet the demand, while other factories have excess capacity.

-B. Recent consumer studies have indicated that Chinese consumers prefer American cars.

-C. A New York law firm has filed a \$10 million class action suit against the company on behalf of car owners whose gas tanks exploded.

-D. Due to outdated engine technology, the company's cars get lower gas mileage than those of major competitors.

-E. The company has lower manufacturing costs than its key competitors, allowing it to sell its cars at low prices.
+- 106. Which of the following factors, listed in a situation analysis for a major U.S. auto manufacturer, is the best example of a threat? - A. The factory that manufactures a new, popular car cannot build enough vehicles to meet the demand, while other factories have excess capacity. - B. Recent consumer studies have indicated that Chinese consumers prefer American cars. - C. A New York law firm has filed a \$10 million class action suit against the company on behalf of car owners whose gas tanks exploded. - D. Due to outdated engine technology, the company's cars get lower gas mileage than those of major competitors. - E. The company has lower manufacturing costs than its key competitors, allowing it to sell its cars at low prices.

 A threat is an external negative event.
 Being the target of a lawsuit is certainly a negative event, and the law firm is external to the company.
 Problems in balancing manufacturing capacity are internal to the firm and so are weaknesses.
-Potential demand in China is a positive external factor--an opportunity.
-A lower cost structure is a positive internal factor--a strength.
+Potential demand in China is a positive external factor-an opportunity.
+A lower cost structure is a positive internal factor-a strength.
 The gas mileage issue might sound like a threat in that competitive offerings are superior, and competitors are external to the firm; however, the example states that gas mileage is inferior due to outdated technology, which is an issue internal to the firm.